 12. Stand Before L’Hôtel De Ville De Paris

 Paris’s City Hall is the official office of the Mayor of Paris, currently Anne Hildago.
 Right in this very location, there has been a city government building since 1357.
 Of course, there have been many changes over time and the building was set afire during the Paris Commune in 1871.
 It is a location steeped in Parisian history.
 There was even a guillotine situated in the square.
-These days, the large square (parvis) out front is always full of activity and in the winter usually has a skating rink.
+These days, the large square (parvis) out front is always full of activity.
+The Christmas market is worth visiting.

 13. Examine The Facade Of Nicolas Flamel’s House